 A student information system (SIS) runs the core of your school’s data infrastructure.
 Schools are receiving more insights from data than ever before and your SIS must be capable of handling it all.

 K-12 SISs maintain all the student data that teachers need to manage their classrooms and administrators need to run their schools.
-Information such as grades, attendance, contacts and allergies are tracked through these integrated platforms.
+Information such as grades, attendance, contacts and allergies are tracked through these integrated school software platforms.

 A few key benefits of a comprehensive SIS include: